annoyingdroid/SocialNet/README.md

 ## Installation
 To install, clone this repository locally.
 Then, from the root of the cloned repository folder, run the `npm install` command to install all necessary dependencies.
 Finally, you can run the application using `npm start`.

+## Usage
+For more information on how to use this code, please consult the video tutorial included in this repository.

+## Test cases
+Currently, there are no test cases.

+## Tools used
+* VSCode
+* Express.js
+* MongoDB